 Diagnosis and Treatment

-Men and women age 50 and older should have a colonoscopy or other screening test (your doctor can determine which other tests may be best for you).
-If you have a first-degree relative (parent, sibling) who has had colon or rectal cancer, you should be screened 10 years earlier than the age at which your relative was diagnosed with the disease.
-If you have a history of inflammatory bowel disease (IBD), you should start screening at an earlier age (in your 20s).
+Men and women age 45 and older should have a colonoscopy or other screening test (your primary care provider can determine which other tests may be best for you).
+If you have a first-degree relative (parent, sibling) who has had colon or rectal cancer, you should be screened at age 40 or 10 years earlier than the age at which your relative was diagnosed with their cancer.
+If you have a history of inflammatory bowel disease (IBD) affecting the colon, you should start screening 8 years after your diagnosis.

 If any abnormalities are detected during the colonoscopy, your doctor may remove polyps during the procedure, and tissues may be sent for further testing.
 If you are diagnosed with colon or rectal cancer, you will be referred to one of our medical oncologists.